Venice Film Festival day 1 reviews: The Reluctant Fundamentalist, Superstar and Izmena

-He is invited to talk shows, and he is offered a reality programme.
-Martin is puzzled, he feels totally lost and does not know what to do.
-Ironically the man who never had anything does not want fame and money.
+Martin is invited to talk shows and offered a reality programme.
+He is puzzled; he feels totally lost and doesn’t know what to do.
+Ironically, the man who never had anything doesn’t want fame and money.

-Clearly an intriguing idea, it fails to deliver on substance.
+Clearly an intriguing idea, the film fails to deliver on substance.
 Worth writing a little bit more before shooting, maybe?

-In a movie deprived of any references, where characters do not have a name, the location could be either a city suburb or a small town, every detail of the story adopts an archetypal value.
+In a movie deprived of any references, where characters do not have a name and the location could be either a city suburb or a small town, every detail of the story adopts an archetypal value.

 She (Franziska Petri) is a doctor, he (Dejan Lilic) is her patient.
 The two protagonists do not have anything in common until she tells him that her husband has betrayed her with his wife.